IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 context of an R package means R must download the **source code** from the `CRAN
 <https://cran.r-project.org/>`_ code repository and compile it locally.
 This
-historically has been the trickiest, least stable part of the installation process, since the packages in question are being constantly (and independently) developed; meaning that 2 attempts to install these packages, 6 months apart, will be building them from different versions of the code.
-An incompatibility introduced between any 2 of the packages breaks the process - which happens fairly often in real life.
+historically has been the trickiest, least stable part of the installation process, since the packages in question are being constantly (and independently) developed.
+Which means that every time you attempt to install these packages, you are building
+from potentially different versions of the source code.
+An incompatibility introduced between any two of the packages can result in a failure to install.
 In this release we have attempted to resolve this by installing the **specific  versions of the R packages that have been proven** to work together.
+If you have attempted to install TwoRavens in the past, and it didn't quite work, please see the part of section ``1.b.`` where we explain how to completely erase all the previously built packages.

 1. PREREQUISITES